cnmiller/ctf/picoctf2014/Supercow40.md

 #Supercow - 40

-For this problem,  we are given a untility that prints .cow files.
+For this problem,  we are given a utility that prints .cow files.
 It is located in the /home/daedalus directory along with the files:

 * flag.txt
 * hint.cow